In September 2022, Google completed rolling out Performance Max, a new type of Ad campaign that replaced most Smart Shopping and Local campaigns.

 8. Campaign settings

-If you want to target users in particular locations or speaking particular languages, this is where you make that selection.
+If you want to target users in specific locations or those who speak particular languages, this is where you make that selection.

-Opt for the default location, or select Enter another location to expand your reach and make use of additional options such as excluding certain places and selecting a location by radius.
+Opt for the default location or select Enter another location to expand your reach and make use of additional options such as location exclusions and location by radius.